sumanthmeela/ev-delivery-route-simulation/README.md

 ## 📞 Contact

-For any questions or collaborations, please contact [Sumanth Meela](mailto:meelasumanth123@gmail.com).
+For any questions or collaborations, please contact meelasumanth123@gmail.com